vishalre/HelmetDetector/README.md

 # LicensePlateDetector

-The model consists of two classes - HELMET, NO_HELMET and LIC.
-I trained the model till 4000 iterations with different configurations.
+The model consists of four classes - HELMET, NO_HELMET, LIC and  BIKE.
+I trained the model till 8000 iterations with different configurations.

 Complete model is present in my GoogleDrive.